TikTok and its role in regional anaesthesia education - ESRA

 The entirety of regional anaesthesia education cannot easily be condensed into the time constraints of a TikTok-style video.
 However, these micro lessons can help viewers grasp key concepts, self-serve gaps in their understanding, and revisit videos numerous times until a block is mastered.
 “Nerve block TikToks” match the fast-paced innovation in regional anaesthesia by allowing us to quickly refresh our knowledge, appreciate the sonoanatomy of differing ultrasound scans, and view the techniques of our regional anaesthesia colleagues worldwide.

-Topics: Social Media , E-learning , TikTok
+Topics: E-learning , Social Media , TikTok

 ASRA-PM and ESRA's Path to Collective Success